mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

 FORTRAN code dependant of F2Py.

 Sample Inner Radius
-  Radius of the inner wall of the sample (cm).
+  Radius of the inner wall of the sample in :math:`cm`.

 Sample Outer Radius
-  Radius of the outer wall of the sample (cm).
+  Radius of the outer wall of the sample in :math:`cm`.

 Container Outer Radius
-  Radius of outer wall of the container (cm).
+  Radius of outer wall of the container in :math:`cm`.

 Beam Height
-  Height of incident beam (cm).
+  Height of incident beam :math:`cm`.

 Beam Width
-  Width of incident beam (cm).
+  Width of incident beam in :math:`cm`.

 Step Size
   Step size used in calculation.